LoopKit/loopdocs/docs/gh-actions/gh-update.md

 If your GitHub Personal Access Token has not expired and you don't want to regenerate it, skip ahead to [GitHub Build Update](#github-build-update).

-If you received an email warning you that your token will expire soon, you can follow the steps shown at [GitHub Token Email](#github-token-email).
+If you want to follow the new recommendation of using a GitHub Personal Access Token that never expires, you can regenerate the new one at any time.

 ### Regenerate GitHub Token

-You can regenerate your GitHub Personal Access Token at any time.
+You can regenerate your GitHub Personal Access Token at any time by clicking on the link below.
+(Right-click, control-click to open in a new browser tab.)

-The graphics and instructions in this section are taken from a computer browser.

-If you want to update your token, it's best to make sure you are already signed in to GitHub.
-If you haven't logged in recently, then you may see the authentication screen.
-Click on the link below, and authenticate if requested by clicking on the green `Send SMS` button

 * [Link to access your GitHub Personal Access Token](https://github.com/settings/tokens)

+If you are not logged in to GitHub and have not logged in recently, then you may see the authentication screen.
+Click on the link below, and authenticate if requested by clicking on the green `Send SMS` button or entering your password.

 ![two-factor authentication for access to tokens](img/gh-sms-access-screen.png){width="300"}
 {align="center"}